sonofoven/AWS-Thumbnail-Generator/README.md

 # AWS Lambda Thumbnail Generator

-AWS Lambda Thumbnail Generator is a serverless thumbnail generator built on AWS Lambda and Amazon S3, with all infrastructure provisioned via Terraform.
+AWS Lambda Thumbnail Generator (image compression, not a YouTube-esk thumbnail) is a serverless thumbnail generator built on AWS Lambda and Amazon S3, with all infrastructure provisioned via Terraform.
 The project is designed so that a single bootstrap script can take an empty AWS account and turn it into a fully functional thumbnail service backed by a containerized Lambda function.

 When a new image is uploaded to the configured S3 bucket, the Lambda function is triggered, downloads the image, generates a thumbnail using Pillow, and writes the result to a destination bucket.